 - The Trustees will maintain a register of any interests which might give rise to a conflict of interests or loyalty.
 New Trustees and Council Members will be required to declare any personal or business interests of themselves or a connected person in which there might be a financial benefit, or which might create a conflict of loyalties. - a.
-Trustees, Council Members or senior staff member must declare any interest where they or a connected person are members of another organisation which is known to be a possible donor to WLT or a possible recipient of funds from WLT. - b.
-When a Trustee, Council Member or senior staff members is a donor in their individual capacity or indirectly through a connected party, there may be or may perceived to be a conflict of interest if onerous restrictions are placed on the donation, or if the person has a personal interest outside WLT's objectives.
+Trustees, Members or executive staff member must declare any interest where they or a connected person are members of another organisation which is known to be a possible donor to WLT or a possible recipient of funds from WLT. - b.
+When a Trustee, Member or executive staff member is a donor in their individual capacity or indirectly through a connected party, there may be or may perceived to be a conflict of interest if onerous restrictions are placed on the donation, or if the person has a personal interest outside WLT's objectives.